When It Comes to Performance Issues, Know How to Give Feedback

 Tell It Like You See It

-In order to tell an employee how you see their performance, you have to clarify the issue for yourself.
-Start the conversation with your direct perception about how you see the situation, and be clear about what you feel is certain (e.g. what you directly experienced) and not certain (e.g. what others feel).
-When you both see the situation in the same way, then you can develop a solution.
+To effectively communicate your assessment of an employee's performance, you must first clarify the issue for yourself.
+Start the conversation with your direct perception of how you see the situation, and be clear about what you feel is certain (e.g., what you have directly experienced) and what is uncertain (e.g., what others may feel).
+When you both view the situation in the same way, you can then develop a solution.

 Things to Avoid When Giving Feedback

-Once you’ve thought through the issue, you need to consider a few things before opening the conversation.
+Once you’ve thought through the issue, consider a few key points before initiating the conversation.
 Do not give feedback if:

 • You have insufficient history with the person